 But now that it’s almost road trip time, what do you pack?

-We’ve condensed all essential items in this entire post into a downloadable checklist that you can keep on your phone or even print out a paper copy.
+All of the essential items in this entire post have been condensed into a downloadable checklist that you can keep on your phone or even print out a paper copy.
 Tick each box as you pack to make sure you have everything.

 *Please note this post may contain affiliate links.
 If you click on one of them, we may earn a small commission at no extra cost to you!
 We recommend only products we use and as always, all ideas or opinions expressed in this post are entirely ours.
 Thank you for the support and happy travels!*